Ricks-Lab/gpu-utils/README.md

 from the pci.ids file, you can use the device id of your card found with amdgpu-ls and make a request for the addition on the pci.ids website.

-## New in this Release  -  [v2.5.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.5.0)
+## New in this Release  -  [v2.5.1](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.5.1)
-* Implemented the *--plot* option for amdgpu-monitor.
-This will display plots of critical GPU parameters that update at an interval defined by the *--sleep N* option.
-* Errors in reading non-critical parameters will now show a warning the first time and are disabled for future reads.
-* Fixed a bug in implementation of compatibility checks and improved usage of try/except.
+* Fixed a compatibility issue with matplotlib 3.x.
+Converted time string to a datetime object.
+* Display version information for pandas, matplotlib, and numpy with the *--about* option for *amdgpu-plot*

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!